Frequently Asked Questions: Becoming a Master Gardener

 A. There are several factors considered in the selection of applicants.
 One very obvious feature is a serious interest in horticultural activities including, but not limited to, gardening – a definite requirement.
 A college education is not required.
 You will find, however, that Fort Bend County Master Gardener participants and members have very diverse backgrounds.

 Another factor is the availability to attend all training classes – actually it’s a requirement.
-Furthermore, you must be able to complete all of the volunteer hours (50 hours) within 7-8 months prior to graduation.
+Furthermore, you must be able to complete all of the volunteer hours (50 hours) within 7-8 months prior to graduation, which is usually held in June.

 The most important factor is your willingness to share your knowledge with others.